mjbaca/mjbaca/README.md

 Currently my interest include: (1) Design of Experiments, (2) incorporating statistical rigor to the Verification and Validation (V&V) process, (3) time series analysis, (4) tool/software development, and (5) mixed effects/regression modeling.

 Causal inference is a common term that I keep hearing about.
 Other than "X causes Y" or "smoking causes cancer" I do not know much about causal inference.
-I would like to learn more about causal inference because I am interested in it application to computer models and simulations.
+I would like to learn more about causal inference because I am interested in its application to computer models and simulations.

 <!--
 **mjbaca/mjbaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.